 - Medical reports, test results and scans

 - Witness statements from family or close friends

-- Evidence of financial losses incurred due to the negligent treatment (including both past and present financial losses)
+- Evidence of financial losses incurred due to the nhs misdiagnosis (including both past and present financial losses)

 - Photographs and pictures showing extent of damage (injury)